Kemper Project: Research and development

-The Department of Energy, the Southern Company, and construction management firm KBR (Kellogg, Brown & Root) joined together at the Power Systems Development Facility (PSDF) in Wilsonville, Alabama to develop a process known as Transport Integrated Gasification (TRIG).
+The Department of Energy, the Southern Company, and construction management firm KBR (Kellogg, Brown & Root) joined at the Power Systems Development Facility (PSDF) in Wilsonville, Alabama to develop a process known as Transport Integrated Gasification (TRIG).
 This development started in 1996, and the gasifier design of Southern Company's Kemper Coal Plant is based on this specific research and development.
 The technology is most cost-effective when using low-heat content, high moisture, or high-ash content coals, including lignite.

 According to the U.S. Department of Energy, coal gasification offers one of the most versatile and clean ways to convert coal into electricity, hydrogen, and other valuable energy products.
 Rather than burning coal directly, gasification (a thermo-chemical process) breaks down coal into its basic chemical constituents.

 The technology of processing coal to gas on a commercial scale has been in development since the 1970s, and it has been in use since the mid-1980s.

 The TRIG technology, derived from fluidized catalytic cracking units used in the petrochemical industry, uses a pressurized, circulating fluidized bed unit.
 The transport gasification system features higher efficiencies and is capable of processing low-rank coals, such as lignite.
 Additionally, commercial TRIG units can be designed to achieve high environmental standards for sulfur dioxide, nitrogen dioxide, dust emissions, mercury, and carbon dioxide.
 Cost analysis based on the Kemper Coal Plant's design has shown that the economic benefits offered by the air-blown transport gasifier, relative to other systems, are preserved even when carbon dioxide capture and sequestration methodologies are incorporated into the design.

 The largest transport gasifier built to date commenced operation in 1996 at Southern Company's PSDF.
 The gasifier and auxiliary equipment at the site were sized to provide reliable data for confident scale-up to commercial scale.
 The demonstration unit proved easy to operate and control, achieving more than 15,600 hours of gasification.
 The demonstration-scale gasifier successfully gasified high-moisture lignite from the Red Hills Mine in Mississippi in four separate test campaigns for more than 2,300 hours of operations.
 On lignite, the transport gasifier operated smoothly over a range of conditions, confirming the gasifier design for Kemper County.